 BX Diet and Nutrition

-The Delta Institute has researched and designed a nutritional plan specifically for the BX Protocol patient.
-Every food in this plan has been included for the value it lends to the overall nutrition of the patient during the program.
-Additionally, many foods that have the potential to alter the effectiveness of the BX antitoxin have intentionally been eliminated from the diet.
-Delta Institute strongly urges patients to become familiar with the nutritional program and strictly adhere to the guidelines presented in this handbook, although many variations of the diet have proven successful for members as well.
+The Delta Institute has researched and designed a nutritional plan to support the member while on the BX Protocol.
+Every food in this plan has been included for the value it lends to the overall nutrition of the member during the program.
+Additionally, many foods that have the potential to alter the effectiveness of the BX Energy Catalyst have intentionally been eliminated from the diet.
+Delta Institute strongly urges the member to become familiar with the nutritional program and strictly adhere to the guidelines presented in this handbook, although many variations of the diet have proven successful for members as well.

 Why the BX diet is important

 Nutrition is a vital component to the healing process.
 The foods you put into your body directly impact the way your body functions.
 Your body is like a machine that needs proper fuel to be healthy and maintain proper balance.
 As a patient of the BX Protocol, nutrition plays a large role in protecting the highly reactive molecule from interaction with unwanted constituents within the biological terrain.
-Every food you eat has the chance to support or potentially disrupt the effectiveness of the BX antitoxin.
-It is important for the patient to understand that deviating from the BX diet can significantly reduce the ability of the BX Antitoxin to work properly, which can interfere with recovery.
+Every food you eat has the chance to support or potentially disrupt the effectiveness of the BX Protocol.
+It is important for the member to understand that deviating from the BX diet can significantly reduce the ability of the BX to work properly, which can interfere with recovery.

 The primary goal of the BX Diet is to eat organic foods that will sustain an alkaline state within the body.
-Seeing as how the antitoxin cannot survive in acidic body chemistry, keeping your system alkaline is essential.
+The energy catalyst can be compromised by acidic body chemistry.
+Therefore, keeping your system alkaline is essential.
 This is done by choosing foods that are primarily alkaline.
-This handbook will include an acid/alkaline food chart to help you stay balanced.
+The handbook will include an acid/alkaline food chart to help you stay balanced.